 Another important finding was that shutting down Twist expression enabled cancer cells to overcome their resistance to cancer drugs.

-The researchers now are working to design a next-generation nanoparticle that will enable delivery of Twist siRNA and cancer drug molecules in the same nanoparticle — a potential one-two punch that would inhibit epithelial–mesenchymal transition and kill cancer cells.
+The researchers now are working on designing a next-generation nanoparticle that will enable the delivery of Twist siRNA and cancer drug molecules in the same nanoparticle — a potential one-two punch that would inhibit epithelial–mesenchymal transition and kill cancer cells.

 Zink said the advance would be possible because of the structure of the specific type of nanoparticles the researchers are using.
 “Mesoporous silica nanoparticles contain thousands of pores, which allows storage and delivery of anticancer drugs by the same nanoparticles that have siRNA attached to their outsides,” said Zink, who also is a UCLA distinguished professor of chemistry and biochemistry and a pioneer in the design and synthesis of multifunctional mesoporous silica nanoparticles.

 The study’s other authors were City of Hope graduate students James Finlay and Cai Roberts, and UCLA graduate student Juyao Dong.
 The research was supported by the National Cancer Institute and the Parvin Family Foundation.